 The main difference between a crown and a bridge is that a crown is fitted over an existing tooth or implant, while a bridge replaces a missing tooth.

 A dental crown is one artificial tooth that goes over an existing, shaved-down tooth or an implant.
 A dental bridge, on the other hand, is usually made up of three individual dental crowns that are connected together.

 The tooth at the centre, also known as a pontic, “bridges” the missing gap between teeth.
-And the crowns on either side of the pontic are cemented over natural teeth or implants.
+And the crowns on either side of the pontic are cemented over natural teeth or dental implants Turkey.
 They essentially support the bridge by keeping it in place.